 - The use or possession of cannabis by anyone other than an adult in a private place for their personal consumption remains prohibited.

 Even though cannabis remains highly controlled and regulated under the Medicines Act, the rescheduling of THC and cannabinoids for therapeutic use is certainly a step in the right direction.
 This definitely will help stimulate the medical cannabis market in South Africa and has already initiated the development of a regulatory framework for the cultivation of cannabis and cannabis-related products.
-Now that South Africa’s constitutional court has made their ruling, parliament has been given 24 months to apply the new legislation.
+Now that South Africa’s constitutional court has made its ruling, parliament has been given 24 months to apply the new legislation.

 So after all this, where does it leave the regular South African that wishes to obtain a license to grow cannabis for medical use?
 Currently, unless you hold a pre-existing product it is very unlikely that SAHPRA will issue an applicant a manufacturing license.
 This sounds like a downer.
 It seems like a pre-existing registered product may not be needed for a cultivation license.